yujinrobot/silver_msgs/README.md

-# somanet_msgs
+# silver_msgs
-Messages for the embedded somanet system in gopher robots.
+Messages for the silver project ROS application and interface with 3-party partners in yujin smart robot base(SRB).